Hazen-Williams vs. Darcy-Weisbach: Which Should You Choose?

 The Hazen-Williams equation is easier to use due to its simplicity and fewer required parameters.

-However, the Darcy-Weisbach equation, although more complex, provides more accurate and comprehensive results.
+However, the Darcy-Weisbach equation, while more complex, provides more accurate and comprehensive results.

 Let’s perform a comparison calculation for the Hazen-Williams and Darcy-Weisbach equations using the following parameters: